rwl/rapid/docs/index.rst

 but the degree of approximation can be controlled directly by choosing :math:`T_{Lr,Li}` appropriately.
 It is found that reasonable accuracy can be obtained if :math:`T_{Lr,Li}` is about 0.01\ :math:`s`.
-The main advantage of this method is its simplicity and modularity.
-Fig.:numref:`fig-gen`. represents the structure of the synchronous generator model which describes the aforementioned differential equations.
+The main advantage of this method is its simplicity and modularity. :numref:`fig-gen`. represents the structure of the synchronous generator model which describes the aforementioned differential equations.

-.. _fig-gen:
 .. figure:: _static/gen.png
+   :name: fig-gen
    :alt: Synchronous generator model with relevant controllers
    :width: 5in
    :height: 3in